sohanv/TimeTable-Generator/README.md

 # Simple Timetable Generator
 Project for CBSE 12th Grade Computer Science.

 Generates a timetable based on data entered by user.
+Timetable generated is in JPEG format and can be downloaded to your desktop.

 Run FrontEnd SohanEdit.py